ishefi/codistancing/README.md

     pass

 ```
-The number remains two, even if it means deleting lines.
+The original number of blank lines is ignored.

 ### Tabs vs. spaces